 Due to order peaks, the delivery time is 5-8 working days longer than stated.
 Please refer to our order confirmation for the specific delivery date.
 For urgent, short-term requirements, please contact us personally so that we can realise the delivery time necessary for you.
-You will find your contact person at the top of the menu under "My contact person", next to the language/country selection.
+You will find your contact person at the top of the menu under "My contact person", next to the language/country selection, or on this page.

 chainflex® flexible bus cables fulfil the special requirements of the machine industry.
 Our bus cables are specially designed primarily for moving applications.
 In the igus® in-house test laboratory, the chainflex® bus cables are tested by subjecting them to many millions of cycles and extreme conditions in e-chains®.
 In an e-chain®, other chainflex® cables such as data cables, coaxial cables or control cables are often installed. chainflex® high-end bus cables are used for future-oriented applications.